adb-essentials/musicapp-lakehouse-demo/SET-UP-ENVIRONMENT.md

-# Set up Azure enviroment
+# Set up Azure environment

 This guide contains the following steps to set up your enviroment for all the demos in this repo.